Some excerpts from interviews, conversations, correspondence, and the diaries

 It's amazing how people look under the skin of my sculptures, detect content that I only consider in passing, if at all.
 My special intention has always been the belcanto of form.

-People often ask me what I was thinking while making the one or the other sculpture.
+I have been asked what I was thinking while making the one or the other sculpture.
 I think these questions cannot be answered.
 What I was thinking with a sculpture is present.
 I have expressed that in the sculpture.
 There are no riddles to guess like in the case of non-representational objects, which sometimes or in most cases, I would even say, require an explanation.
 But that is not the case with my sculptures.

 To disregard all coincidences, to aim only at the essence, that is probably the real meaning of sculpture: to recognise the whims of nature, to separate coincidence from origin.